Metric geometry of locally compact groups: Metrizability for topological groups and -compact LC-groups

 (2) The conclusion of the previous theorem can equally be phrased as ``such that $G/K$ is second-countable''; see Theorem \ref{Urysohn}.
 Thus, every $\sigma$-compact LC-group is compact-by-(second-countable).

 .2cm

 (3) The inclusions

 are strict.
 Concerning the first inclusion, note that uncountable discrete groups are metrizable and are not $\sigma$-compact.
 Concerning the second, Example \ref{non-sigma-compact-by-discrete} shows that LC-groups need not be compact-by-metrizable, indeed need not be ($\sigma$-compact)-by-metrizable.
-In particular, an LC-group does contain compactly generated open subgroups (see Proposition \ref{powersSincpgroup}), but need not contain a \emph{normal} $\sigma$-compact open subgroup, i.e.\ need not be ($\sigma$-compact)-by-discrete. \end{rem}
+In particular, an LC-group does contain compactly generated open subgroups (see Proposition \ref{powersSincpgroup}), {Subgroup! open|see {Open subgroup}} but need not contain a \emph{normal} $\sigma$-compact open subgroup, i.e., need not be ($\sigma$-compact)-by-discrete.